Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Eighth Script is in file 7-movethatfile and it moves the betty file from /tmp/ directory to /tmp/my_first_directory.

 Ninth Script is in file 8-firstdelete and it removes the betty file from /tmp/my_first_directory.

+Tenth Script is in file 9-firstdirdeletion and it removes the my_first_directory from /tmp/.